dvln/out/README.md

         out.Issueln("with the process ..")
     }
     ...
-    if err1 != nil {
+    if err != nil {
-        // Maybe this is a more severe unexpected error, but recoverable out.Errorf("File read failure (file: %s), ignoring ..\n", file) }
+        // Maybe this is a more severe unexpected error, but recoverable out.Errorf("File read failure (file: %s), ignoring: %s\n", file, err) }
     ...
-    if err2 != nil {
+    if err != nil {
         // This is a fatal error, lets also add in a stack trace as maybe
         // this one should never happen and we'll need to troubleshoot: out.SetStacktraceOnExit(true)
-        out.Fatalln(err2)
+        out.Fatalln(err)
     }

 ```

-There are 8 output levels but one can use just those that a given product needs
+There are 8 output levels (perhaps too many for most folks) but one can, of
-of course.
-Personally I like debug and verbose options in my tools (typically).
+course, just use those that a given product needs.
+Personally I like debug
+and verbose CLI options in my tools such that if debug is used then Debug level
-If debug is used then Debug level for output is set, if debug and verbose both
+for output is set, if debug and verbose both are used then Trace level (more
-are used then Trace level (more verbose debugging) is set up, etc.  I use a
+verbose debugging) is set up, and if just Verbose then Verbose level, etc.  I
-"record" or "logfile" type option for logging if desired and one can use things
+use a "record" or "logfile" type option for logging if desired and one can use
-like a "quiet" or "silent" option to only see errors or important notes.
-Use
+things like a "quiet" or "silent" option to only see errors or important notes.
-whatever works for your tool and simply adjust the 'out' package levels to
+Use whatever works for your tool and simply adjust the 'out' package levels to
 match.
-If you're needs are simpler check out Go's "log" and "fmt" packages
+If your needs are more basic check out Go's "log" and "fmt" packages
 for basic output control or something like spf13's jwalterweatherman (jww)
-package on github (github.com/spf13/jwalterweatherman), it's neat and some of
+package on github (github.com/spf13/jWalterWeatherman), it's neat and some of
 the work here is based on ideas from that (thanks to spf13) and the Go 'log'
 package (thanks to the Go authors).

-Aside: spf13 also created cobra for easy CLI setup and viper for config file
+Aside: spf13 also created 'cobra' for easy CLI setup and 'viper' for config file
-and environment variable settings/mgmt (ties nicely w/cobra).
+and environment variable settings/mgmt (ties in nicely w/cobra).
 I've modified
-those to use this 'out' package instead of the original 'jww' package that
+'viper' to use this 'out' package instead of the original 'jww' package that
+it was using (cobra already uses a writer so no need to tweak it).
+Anyhow, see
-they were using, see 'github.com/dvln' for updated copies of those if you
+the 'github.com/dvln' organization for updated copies with tweaks to those if
-want to leverage those tweaks.
+you wish (keep in mind there are other additions you may or may not want).

 The default settings add default "prefixes" on some of the messages, the
 defaults for "screen" output are:

 1. Trace level (stdout):           "\<date/time\> Trace: \<message\>"
 2. Debug level (stdout):           "\<date/time\> Debug: \<message\>"
 3. Verbose level (stdout):         "\<message\>""
-4. *Default*: Info|Print level (stdout): "\<message\>"
+4. *Default*: Info|Print (stdout): "\<message\>"
 5. Note level (stdout):            "Note: \<message\>"
 6. Issue level (stdout):           "Issue: \<message\>"
-7. Error level (stderr): "ERROR: \<message\>"
+7. Error level (stderr):           "Error: \<message\>"
-8. Fatal level plus optional stacktrace (stderr): "FATAL: \<message\>"
+8. Fatal level \[stack\] (stderr):   "Fatal: \<message\>"

 The built-in names for these output levels can't be changed (unless you tweak
-the code) but everything visible to the user can be such if you want the Issue
+the code) but everything visible to the client can be such as if you want the
-level to instead print "Error: " in mixed case (instead of "Issue: ") as the
+Issue level to instead print "Warning: " (ie: instead of "Issue: ") that is
-prefix that can be done.
-If you want no prefix or if you want time/date info
+not a problem (see SetPrefix).
+If you want no prefix or if you want time/date
-turned on/off that's also doable.
-If you want everything to go to stdout or
+info turned on/off that's also doable.
+If you want everything to go to stdout
-if you want to change the default threshold to Verbose instead of Print/Info,
+or if you want to change the default threshold to Verbose instead of Print/Info,
 no problem.
 Various adjustments via the API are covered below.

 For the default log file output we start with an ioutil.Discard for the